 Leading up to your surgery:

-will be used.
+General anesthesia will be used.
 It will block any pain and keep you asleep through the surgery.
-It is given through an IV in your hand or arm.

 An incision shaped like a boomerang will be made on the upper part of the abdomen.
 The old liver will be removed.
 Portions of major blood vessels will be left in place.
 The new liver will be inserted and attached to the blood vessels and bile ducts.
 To help with bile drainage, a tube will also be inserted into the bile duct during surgery.
 The area will be closed with stitches.